Finitary codings for the random-cluster model and other infinite-range monotone models: Introduction and main results

-the two notions are equivalent ($\VV_{v,r}$ is the graph-ball of radius $r$ around $v$).
+the notions of Bernoullicity and \fiid\ are equivalent ($\VV_{v,r}$ is the graph-ball of radius $r$ around $v$).
 Although it is not explicitly stated there, the first item of Theorem~\ref{thm:fk-coding}, which states that the free and wired random-cluster measures are \fiid, is essentially contained in~\cite{haggstrom2002coupling}.
 We remark that a slightly stronger version of the above condition appears in Theorem \ref{thm:fv}.

 The second and third items of Theorem~\ref{thm:fk-coding} are both new.
 As far as we know, previous results have been restricted to integer $q$, where they were deduced from results on the Potts model (see~\cite[Remark~5]{spinka2018finitaryising} and \cite[Remark~6]{spinka2018finitarymrf}).
 In particular, we are unaware of any finitary coding results which work directly on the random-cluster model.
 Let us also mention that, in the second item of the theorem, the coding radius is controlled by the rate of convergence of the finite-volume free and wired measures (see Theorem~\ref{thm:coding-for-specs}).
-Thus, the third item of the theorem follows with the additional knowledge that the phase transition of the random-cluster model is sharp~\cite{duminil2017sharp}.
+Thus, the third item of the theorem will follow with the additional knowledge that the phase transition of the random-cluster model is sharp~\cite{duminil2017sharp}.

 Theorem~\ref{thm:fk-fv} is concerned with finitary codings in which the \iid\ process is finite-valued.
 This is a rather natural restriction, as it makes the coding somewhat more useful for simulations.
 For the Ising model on $\Z^d$, van den Berg and Steif~\cite{van1999existence} constructed such codings, and the second author~\cite{spinka2018finitaryising} showed that such codings exist with stretched-exponential tails for their coding radius.
 Pushing the methods used to prove Theorem~\ref{thm:fk-coding}, we obtain so-called space-time finitary codings, which, by combining with a general tool from~\cite{spinka2018finitaryising}, allow us to deduce that such codings also exist for the random-cluster model.